metalman3797/Cura-Dremel-Printer-Plugin/README.md

 1. Download the plugin files by peforming one of the two actions:

     EITHER
-    1. Navigate to the ["Releases"](https://github.com/timmehtimmeh/Cura-Dremel-3D20-Plugin/releases/latest) page to download the latest released version in zip format and extract the zip file to your computer
+    1. Navigate to the ["Releases"](https://github.com/timmehtimmeh/Cura-Dremel-3D20-Plugin/releases/latest) page to download the latest released version in zip format (named Cura-Dremel-3D20-Plugin-<version>.zip) and extract the zip file to your computer

     OR